Andrew Murray (soldier): Family

 In July 1326 at a ceremony at Cambuskenneth Abbey, Andrew Murray married Christian Bruce, also known as Christina, sister of King Robert I, widow of Sir Christopher Seton.

-Some argue that Insofar as his wife may have been beyond child-bearing years, therefore it has been conjectured that his two known sons were from a previous marriage or relationship.
-However Christian's actual birthdate is unknown and her early marriage to Sir Christopher Seton (1301) may have been arranged during her early teenage years which was common during this era.
-In which case Christian could certainly be the biological mother of Andrew's two known sons.
+Some argue that Insofar as his wife may have been beyond child-bearing years at around 46 years of age, therefore it has been conjectured that his two known sons were from a previous marriage or relationship.
+Although her exact age or date of birth is not known, she was certainly well into her 40s at the time of the marriage.